veracity/veracity-documentation/sections/datafabric/tutorials/move-data-to-data-workbench.md

 ---
 # How to move data from Veracity Data Fabric to Veracity Data Workbench
 There are multiple ways of moving data from Veracity Data Fabric to Veracity Data Workbench
-1) Download files from Veracity Data Fabric to your computer and reupload to Veracity Data Workbench.
+1) Download files from Veracity Data Fabric to your computer and reupload them to Veracity Data Workbench.
 2) Move files with Microsoft Azure Storage Explorer.
 3) Move files with Microsoft AzCopy.

-Option 1 is good if you would like to reorganize the data, only re-uploads parts of the data etc. For download and upload please see our documentation here [Data Fabric Download my data manually](https://developer.veracity.com/docs/section/datafabric/tutorials/download-my-data) and here [Data Workbench File storage](https://developer.veracity.com/docs/section/dataworkbench/filestorage)
+Option 1 is good if you would like to reorganize the data, only re-upload parts of the data etc. For download and upload please see our documentation here [Data Fabric Download my data manually](https://developer.veracity.com/docs/section/datafabric/tutorials/download-my-data) and here [Data Workbench File storage](https://developer.veracity.com/docs/section/dataworkbench/filestorage)

 Option 2 and 3 is fitting when you want to move large amount of data from Veracity Data Fabric to Veracity Data Workbench without changing too much of the structure.
+These approaches moves the data directly from Veracity Data Fabric to Veracity Data Workbench without having to first download it onto your machine.
+This saves time and resources and is the recommended way for moving a lot of data.

 Note: Moving data from Veracity Data Fabric to Veracity Data Workbench requires a Veracity Data Workbench storage subscription.
 It can be ordered in the Veracity Marketplace here: https://store.veracity.com/veracity-file-storage-data-workbench